sod-lol/ns-3-dev-git/src/lte/doc/source/lte-design.rst

    stack (RRC, PDCP, RLC, MAC, PHY).
 These entities reside entirely within the UE and the eNB nodes.

  * the EPC Model.
-This model includes core network interfaces, protocols and entities.
+This models includes core network interfaces, protocols and entities.
 These entities and protocols reside within the SGW, PGW and MME nodes, and partially within the eNB nodes.